xyyx2021/Capstone_Sparkify-/README.md

 * Exploratory data analysis: get, display and find the relevant attributes from the data using spark.sql
 * Define churn event and group relevant attributes data with the churn event
 * Feature engineering: creating and normalizing the relevant features, including categorial features and numerical features, for modeling
-* Modeling: four ML methods, Logistic Regression, Decision Tree Classifier, Random Forest Classifier, and Linear SVM, are applied in training and test to model churn events.
+* Modeling: three ML methods, Logistic Regression, Decision Tree Classifier, and Random Forest Classifier are applied in training and test to model churn events.

 ## Files
 *mini_sparkify_event_data.json*: The minisub data file provided by Udacity